 The WVA Middle School Program is available for student-athletes in 6-8th grade.
 The Middle school program delivers developmentally appropriate academics to support middle school students during the athletically essential years between 11-14.
 We offer top level training, physically appropriate off-snow conditioning, and our well-renowned individualized academic system for Freestyle, Freeski, and Alpine athletes.

 The WVA Middle School program is a hybrid program.
 In the math and foreign languages, students will track along with their home school curricula, but be taught by WVA educators.
 In humanities, social science, and science courses, WVA teachers deliver our own curriculum which is oriented around home schools learning outcomes.
 This means that while our assignments and course work may be different than the home schools’, our students are able to reintegrate to their home schools in the spring with the same important skills.

 The WVA Late Season Program is available for students in 9-12th grade.
 The Late Season Program is a condensed version of the Winter Term program, lasting 3 months from January to March.
 This program accomplishes many of the same objectives as the winter term, but within a more condensed timeframe.
 In particular for our freeski athletes, this is an excellent introduction to our Academy program in combination with dryslope or camp training.
 Alpine U19s are not eligible for Late Season.

 November through December

+The WVA Early Season Program is available for students in 6-12th grade on a space-available basis.
 For student-athletes wanting an introduction to WVA, the early season program runs from November through December.
 This is a great opportunity to get a feel for WVA and its unique method of direct instruction along with some world-class early season coaching and training.
 Alpine U19s are not eligible for the Early Season.